On-the-run alkali attack suspect ‘allowed to stay in UK after sex offence’

 Ezedi was allowed to stay in the country after a priest confirmed he had converted to Christianity and was “wholly committed” to his new religion, The Daily Telegraph newspaper reported.

+In November 2021, Iraqi-born Emad Al Swealmeen, 32, died from a blast and subsequent fire after his homemade bomb detonated in a taxi outside Liverpool Women’s Hospital.

+He went to considerable lengths to stay in the UK, including converting to Christianity to support his failed asylum claim.

-The Metropolitan Police have released an image of the suspect’s last-known sighting, placing him in a Tesco Express shop on Caledonian Road, north London, at 8.48pm on Wednesday.
+The Metropolitan Police have released an image of Ezedi’s last-known sighting, placing him in a Tesco Express shop on Caledonian Road, north London, at 8.48pm on Wednesday.

 Superintendent Gabriel Cameron said: “The image is taken from the Tesco store, where Ezedi is believed to have purchased a bottle of water.
 He left the shop and turned right.